-Guest speaker and City of Lakewood Economic development Manager Becky Newton spoke on new business and residential developments coming to Lakewood.
-These include five restaurants, two hotels and two residential developments as well as an indoor gun range and a 470,000 sq ft logistics center.
+Guest speaker and the City of Lakewood Economic Development Manager Becky Newton spoke on new business and residential developments coming to Lakewood.
+These include five restaurants, two hotels, and two residential developments as well as an indoor gun range and a 470,000 square foot logistics center.

 DeVore highlighted other news and changes of the past year:

 No utility rate increase in 2017.
-Even though BPA has increased their wholesale rates for electricity LLP is not planning an increase for 2017.
+Even though BPA has increased its wholesale rates for electricity LLP is not planning an increase for 2017.

 New payment options.
 Plans for 2017 include 24 hrs call center for payments and reporting outages.
 Immediate reconnection for accounts disconnected for non-payment.

-Two LLP Board of Director positions were up for election this year with four candidates running.
-Voting took place on line as well as by mail and during the annual meeting from 6:00 p.m. to 8:00 p.m.
-Tom McDonald was re-elected for another three-year term and will again serve as president.
+Two LLP Board of Director positions were up for election this year with 4 candidates running.
+Voting took place online as well as by mail and during the annual meeting from 6 p.m. to 8 p.m., Tom McDonald was re-elected for another three-year term and will again serve as president.
 Dr. Alan Hart was elected to the second position.